pystra/pystra/README.rst

 Machine (SVM) surrogates, etc. Beyond the new methods implemented in this Matlab code.
 [Bourinet2009]

-Of the purpose, to use structural reliability analysis for the project "Risk based decision framework for the optimal management of aging reinforced concrete structures" [Hackl2013] a python version of FERUM has been created.
+Of the purpose, to use structural reliability analysis for the project "Generic Framework for Stochastic Modeling of Reinforced Concrete Deterioration Caused by Corrosion" [Hackl2013] a python version of FERUM has been created.

 The focus here lies on the reliability analysis and not more on the finite element method, so only the core function of FERUM are implemented.